mattfenwick/Beagle/docs/evaluation.md

    to start off, an environment is passed in ... each expression may change the environment, which is then passed to the next one ... should probably add in concept of statements here

- - Expression[[E E(*)]]: this is called application.
+ - Expression[[E E(*)]]: this is called an *application*.
 The first expression must evaluate to either a function or a special form; otherwise it's a type error.
+For the first element:

-If it's a special form, the arguments are passed unevaluated and it is responsible for evaluating them and coming up with a result.
+     - case 1: special form -- the arguments are passed unevaluated and it is responsible for evaluating them and coming up with a result.

-   If it's a function, the arguments are evaluated in order (possibly changing the environment, which is passed sequentially), and then the function is applied to the arguments.
+     - case 2: function, the arguments are evaluated in order (possibly changing the environment, which is passed sequentially), and then the function is applied to the arguments.
 The return value is then the return value of the application of the function/special form.

- - Expression[[ListLiteral]]: each of the elements of the list literal are evaluate in order (possibly changing the environment, which is threaded through them), and the output elements returned in a list.
+ - Expression[[List]]: each of the elements of the list literal are evaluated in order (possibly changing the environment, which is threaded through them), and the output elements returned in a list.

  - Expression[[Symbol]]: the symbol is looked up in its enclosing lexical environments and its bound value returned.
 If no binding is found, that's an error (compile/runtime?)

+ - Expression[[Number]]: a number object is constructed with the value of the number node

+ - Expression[[Char]]: a character object is constructed with the value of the char node

 ## Special forms ##